tananobo/2022_hash_code/README.md

 python main.py <[a-f(problem code)]>
 ```
 ### strategy

+Anyway, I want to get plus score by coding (not manually).
+This is minimum function at start point.

 1. create Contributor and Project class in input_reader.py
 2. list of Projects are __randomly shuffled__
 3. Iterate Projects using for loop